How long are the trips?

 If you wish to cancel you must contact us at least 48 hours before the day of arrival to receive a full refund.

 If you cancel under the 48 hour period the full fare will be charged.

 Christmas Day bookings have a 7 day cancellation period, if you wish to cancel you must contact us 7 days before the 25th of December.

 If we cancel the trip due to sea, weather conditions or unforeseen circumstances you will receive a full refund.

 Can children swim?

-Yes children can swim from the age of 6 years old as long as they fit one of our wetsuits, you may bring your own if you have one.
-Children 6 to 12 years old must be accompanied by an adult swimmer in the water.
+Yes children can swim from the age of 8 years old.
+Children 8 to 12 years old must be accompanied by an adult swimmer in the water.

 The wetsuits are fully buoyant so everyone can float very easily.
 Do remember this is swimming in the ocean without being able to touch the bottom and is quite different from a swimming pool.

 Can I swim or watch with a disability?